Quick Answer

 Keep expectations practical: confirm coverage and feature availability for your specific program and market first.
 For DNV-specific prep, keep your documentation aligned with Spain Digital Nomad Visa: Income Requirements and Application Process.

-Treat Spain tax residency as a live risk monitor, not a one-time guess.
+Spain tax residency needs ongoing monitoring.
 Day counting matters, but facts and circumstances still drive outcomes.
 If your Barcelona setup evolves, your tax posture can evolve with it.

 Spain can treat you as tax resident if you spend more than 183 days in Spain in a calendar year.
 For that count, sporadic absences can still be taken into account unless you prove tax residence elsewhere.
 Spain can also assess whether your main nucleus/base of economic interests is in Spain, directly or indirectly.